iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, under the Iowa Open Records Law, the public may examine driving records in the natural custodian’s possession.
 This request is directed to the Department of Transportation in Iowa.

 A driving record is a collection of all public records on an individual’s driving activities.
 It details the individual’s license suspension, outstanding penalty points, tickets, accidents, as well as their personal information.
-While driving records are public records, the Iowa Driver Privacy Protection Act legally binds the DoT from disclosing private information including a photograph, address, social security number, and medical evaluation records to public requesters.
+While driving records are public records, the Iowa Driver Privacy Protection Act legally binds the DoT from disclosing private information, including a photograph, address, social security number, and medical evaluation records to public requesters.
 Consequently, a public requester must obtain a written and signed consent from the driver.

 • The name of the person involved in the record, unless said person is a juvenile